GlideAngle/flare-timing/lang-haskell/EXAMPLE.md

-First we need to make a small edit to `app-view/comp-view/FlareTiming/Comms.hs` so that we're picking up the served data rather than picking up the data from `.json` files as we do when publishing a comp display as a static site.
+First we need to make a small edit to `app-view/comp-view/FlareTiming/Comms.hs` so that we're picking up the served data rather than picking up the data from `.json` files as we do when publishing a comp as a static site.

 ```diff
 mapUri :: T.Text -> T.Text